olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 ```

 To test the makefile build system with CUDA.
 The
-pennant run on Frontier does seem to hang at the end of the run.
+pennant run on Frontier does seem to hang at the end of the run if you build and run it from your home directory
+(it complete without hang if you build and run it from the Orion file system) .
 The instructions for Frontier are included in a file
 at `~/hip-training-series/Lecture2/HIPIFY/frontier_pennant_setup.sh`.

 ```